CaptainSapphire/PH-s-Blog/_posts/2025-03-02-UCLA-Wellness-Summit.md

 I discovered this event through the weekly Oak Park High School emails, and signed up; I want to be a UCLA student and the activities caught my interest.

 # Before the event
-My friend met me at my house around 8:30AM, and we arrived at about 9:00AM (right when check-in opens.) <br><br>
+My friend met me at my house around 8:30 AM, and we arrived at about 9:00 AM (right when check-in opens.) <br><br>
 We exited the parking structure having no idea where we were or where we needed to go (other than the "Ackerman Union").
 However, a volunteer for the event immediately approached us and directed us to a staircase nearby.
 By coincidence, we were right where we needed to be.
 We make our way through the building, following the sides, and check in at a table of student volunteers. <br><br>
 ![]() <br><br>
-The venue was very nice, with large windows providing the room with light.
+The venue was very nice, with large windows providing all of the light.
 Despite having opened 10 minutes ago, a good deal of guests waited in the breakfast line.
 My friend and I waited there as well.
 It was worth it, the continental breakfast tasted delicious. <br><br>
 ![]() <br><br>

 # The first half